wwchiang/censustestapp/README.md

 ## Getting started
 1. Run `npm install` or `yarn install`
-2. Request an API key from http://api.census.gov/data/key_signup.html
+2. Request an API key from http://api.census.gov/data/key_signup.html.
+(Be sure to activate your key by clicking on the link in the email).
 3. Find this line in server/index.js (not to be confused with client/scripts/index.js):

         const APIkey = require('./apikey_local');